Occupational Therapy for Cerebral Palsy Explained

 - Traveling and getting around

-- Using modern technologies like phones, computers and assistive devices
+- Using technology like phones, computers, and assistive devices

 Occupational therapy should change as the patient ages to reflect their needs.
 For example, young children may play with stimulating toys to improve mobility and movement, while a young adult may learn skills that will help them enter the workforce and maintain a job.